 “I love that place!”
-I declared.
+I enthused.

 “I know!”
 I said excitedly, “Last summer I nabbed a white wrought iron bed frame for my oldest daughter.
 I sanitized the hell out of it, you know, bed bugs and all, and then re-sprayed it white.
 Like new!”

-“Yes, well, I got the valentine there, and frankly, I’d rather have the bed bugs,” Pam said, glancing at the shelled masterpiece.
+“Yes, well, I got the valentine there, and frankly, I’d rather have the bed bugs,” Pam said, glancing back at the shelled masterpiece.

 “No!
 Who would leave something like that at the dump?
 It must be worth a fortune.”

 ‘It is,” Pam agreed, taking a sip of her coffee.
 “I had it appraised, it’s worth around $11,000.”

 “Holy hell,” I said.
 “Whoever left it mustn’t have had any idea of it’s worth.”